-Phoebus'sintroduction.
-Esmerelda has earned some coin through her dancing, but some thuggish guards think she is a thief.
-Phoebus knows she's innocent (after all, he paid for her dance) After she escapes and runs, Phoebus blocks their way with his horse so she can escape.
-When he notices Esmerelda dropped some of her earnings in her flight, he picks them up and gives them to a beggar woman (who happens to be Esmerelda in disguise)
+- Phoebus's introduction.
+Esmeralda has earned some coin through her dancing, but some thuggish guards think she is a thief.
+Phoebus knows she's innocent (after all, he paid for her dance).
+After she escapes and runs, Phoebus blocks their way with his horse so she can escape.
+When he notices Esmeralda dropped some of her earnings in her flight, he picks them up and gives them to a beggar woman (who happens to be Esmerelda in disguise).

 The Musical Production (Original German/2015 American Production):

-Sort of a meta example, but Howard Ashman (the songwriter of the movie) created a song that had to be cut from the movie.
+- Sort of a meta example, but Stephen Schwartz and Alan Menken (the songwriters of the movie) created a song that had to be cut from the movie.
 The song was a love song between Phoebus and Esmeralda and also gave focus to Quasi coming to terms with his ugliness and his slim chances on having Esmeralda.
 It was a sweet song that unfortunately had to be cut from the film.
-Howard Asmnan was personally heartbroken that it was cut.
+They were personally heartbroken that it was cut.
 But now the song has been reworked in the Broadway musical version.
 The lyrics have been reworked to include all of the gypsies and focuses more on the tragedy that Quasi will be alone forever, but in the end, it's real sweet that such a beautiful song has been able to end up in the musical after all.
-I'm sure Howard Ashman would be proud.

 - That song is, of course,"In a Place of Miracles" .